joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-014.rst

 Tools
 ============================================================================================

-- ITS4: “A static code analysis tool for identifying format string vulnerabilities using source code” - http://www.cigital.com/its4
+- ITS4: "A static code analysis tool for identifying format string vulnerabilities using source code": http://www.cigital.com/its4
-- An exploit string builder for format bugs - http://seclists.org/ lists/pen-test/2001/Aug/0014.html
+- An exploit string builder for format bugs - http://seclists.org/lists/pen-test/2001/Aug/0014.html

 |